The Corporate Governance Review: South Korea

 Legal responsibilities of the board

-Directors shall be jointly and severally liable for damage suffered by the company if they have violated any law or the articles of incorporation due to their wilful misconduct or negligence, or if they have neglected their duties.
-If the foregoing acts have been conducted in accordance with a resolution of the board of directors, the directors who have consented to such resolution shall assume the same liability against the company.12
+Directors shall be jointly and severally liable for damage suffered by the company if they have violated any law or the articles of incorporation through their wilful misconduct or negligence, or if they have neglected their duties.
+If the foregoing acts have been conducted in accordance with a resolution of the board of directors, the directors who have consented to that resolution shall assume the same liability against the company.16

-Directors may be exempt from the foregoing liabilities pursuant to unanimous shareholders' consent (this is highly unlikely for listed companies).
-The 2012 amendments to the KCC also provide that a director's liability that exceeds six times his or her annual salary (or three times, in the case of outside directors) may be exempt if the company has set forth relevant matters regarding this in the articles of incorporation in advance.13 However, such limits on liability shall not apply in certain cases, such as damage caused by a director's wilful misconduct or gross negligence, or by his or her violation of certain regulations regarding self-dealing provided under the KCC.
+Directors may be exempt from the foregoing liabilities pursuant to the unanimous consent of shareholders (which is highly unlikely for listed companies).
+The 2012 amendments to the KCC also provide that a director's liability that exceeds six times his or her annual salary (or three times, in the case of outside directors) may be exempt if the company has set forth relevant matters regarding this in the articles of incorporation in advance.17 However, these limits on liability shall not apply in certain cases, such as damage caused by a director's wilful misconduct or gross negligence, or by his or her violation of certain regulations regarding self-dealing provided under the KCC.

-Directors may be liable under the Criminal Act for breach of fiduciary duty if they have breached their duty of care as bona fide managers or their fiduciary obligation to the company, and if the company has suffered damage due to such breach and such director or third party profited therefrom.14
+Directors may be liable under the Criminal Act for breach of fiduciary duty if they have breached their duty of care as bona fide managers or their fiduciary obligation to the company, and if the company has suffered damage because of the breach and that director or a third party profited therefrom.18

 Control of the board

-In principle, meetings of the board of directors may be convened by any director.
-However, the articles of incorporation typically provide that the representative director is authorised to convene meetings of the board of directors.
-Any director may convene meetings of the board of directors if he or she is authorised to convene such meetings by a resolution of the board of directors.15
+The articles of incorporation typically provide that the representative director is authorised to convene meetings of the board of directors.
+However, in principle, any director may convene meetings of the board of directors if he or she is authorised to convene a meeting by a resolution of the board of directors.19

 Delegation of board responsibilities